learn-co-curriculum/dsc-tuning-neural-networks-with-regularization-lab-v2-1/README.md

 ## Creating the Validation Set

-In the lecture we mentioned that in deep learning, we generally keep aside a validation set, which is used during hyperparameter tuning.
-Then when we have made the final model decision, the test set is used to define the final model perforance.
+In the lecture, you saw that in deep learning, you generally set aside a validation set, which is then used during hyperparameter tuning.
+Afterwards, when you have decided upon a final model, the test can then be used to define the final model perforance.

-In this example, let's take the first 1000 cases out of the training set to become the validation set.
+In this example, take the first 1000 cases out of the training set to create a validation set.
 You should do this for both `train` and `label_train`.

 ```python